 Personal Capital also allows you to link your other financial accounts, including loans, mortgages, 401(k)s, IRAs, checking accounts, savings account, credit cards, and others.
 This allows you to view your net worth and have a holistic view of your financial situation.
 Here, you can begin tracking progress and create a budget for retirement.

 You can track your investment using the dashboard features as well as speak with an advisor to start planning for the future.
 The Personal Capital advisors go over your investing strategies, spending habits, net worth, or even life events.
 The advisors will then review your goals and come up with a comprehensive strategy.

 At the same time, clients who have an asset value of $200,000 to $1 million enjoy the above benefits as well as the ability to tailor a portfolio that features ETFs and stocks.

 Moreover, investors who have assets worth $1 million and above receive all the said services in addition to being able to invest within individual bonds.

-Personal Capital utilizes a personalized approach in selecting a portfolio for their investors.
+Personal Capital utilizes a personalized approach in selecting a portfolio for its investors.
 This approach takes a holistic view when it comes to the client’s financial picture.
 So it doesn’t just consider the assets it manages.
 The selection process for the portfolio allows investors to invest equally in entire sectors instead of mimicking indexes such as the S&P 500.

 Through the Smart Weighting process, the company can reduce risks in investments while also optimizing returns.

 With hypothetical backtests, Personal Capital is able to see how it performs against the S&P 500, where it often outperforms this index.
 The hypothesis of backtesting also allows Personal Capital to find individual tax-loss harvesting opportunities.

 Personal Capital offers different comprehensive free tools such as investment checkups, spending trackers, and 401(k) fee analyzers.
 However, you need to create an account so that you can utilize these tools.